-Taxis display their company on the door panels, and have plastic signs affixed to their roofs.
+Taxis display their company on the door panels and have plastic signs affixed to their roofs.
 You’ll see them everywhere–in fact, there are probably more taxis in Hanoi than private cars.
-A red “available” light will be lit up in the windshield if a taxi is free, but a free taxi may pull up to you before you’ve even had a chance to see it coming.
-In town you can generally hail a cab faster than you can call one, but if you are out late, have a plane to catch, or live far from a main road you may wish to call one of the following companies (there is no call charge added to the fare).
+A red “available” light will be lit up on the windshield if a taxi is free, but a free taxi may pull up to you before you’ve even had a chance to see it coming.
+In town, you can generally hail a cab faster than you can call one, but if you are out late, have a plane to catch, or live far from a main road you may wish to call one of the following companies (there is no call charge added to the fare).
 English-speaking operators are available:

 Tel: 043 853 5353

 From the airport, taxis are a flat rate of about $15 anywhere in town.